Tropical Depression Likely to Form in Atlantic Monday: NHC

-All eyes are on two waves in the Atlantic Ocean that could become the next named systems of the 2021 hurricane season.
+All eyes are on a wave in the Atlantic Ocean that could become the next named system of the 2021 hurricane season.

-One of the systems was located about 150 miles east of Barbados Monday morning and was expected to form into a tropical depression later in the day, according to the National Hurricane Center in Miami.
+The system was located about 100 miles east-northeast of Barbados Monday and was expected to form into a tropical depression later in the day, according to the National Hurricane Center in Miami.

-The NHC was giving the system about a 70% chance of formation as it moved to the west-northwest at 10 to 15 mph.
+The NHC was giving the system about an 80% chance of formation as it moved to the west-northwest at 10 to 15 mph.

-The wave was forecast to reach portions of the Lesser Antilles Monday night before it moves toward the Virgin Islands and Puerto Rico on Tuesday, and then be near Hispaniola around the middle of the week.
+While a tropical depression may form, the system, Invest 94L, still lacks a well-defined center of circulation.
+Through Monday afternoon, shower and thunderstorm activity has increased a bit but it has not reached the threshold to gain designation as a tropical depression or storm.

 Our redesigned local news and weather app is live!
 Download it for iOS or Android — and sign up for alerts.